-AECOM recommends continued funding for the maintenance and/or replacement of signs, sign structures, pavement markings, raised pavement markers, delineators and lighting.
+It is recommended to continue funding for the maintenance and/or replacement of signs, sign structures, pavement markings, raised pavement markers, delineators and lighting.

 Traffic Incident Management (TIM) is the coordinated detection, response to and removal of traffic incidents and the restoration of traffic capacity as quickly and safely as possible.
 TIM is a coordinated effort both internally and externally.